moveit/moveit.ros.org/about/index.markdown

         <div class="main-card-single">
         <p>
         MoveIt is an open source project that is the result of the combined efforts of a large international community and multiple organizations.
-        Many people have played a key role in making MoveIt what it is today and they are awknowledged below - thank you!
+        Many people have played a key role in making MoveIt what it is today and they are acknowledged below - thank you!
         </p>
         <p>
         The primary governance of MoveIt takes place during the public monthly maintainer meetings through majority vote.